US Presidential Campaigns: 49% of Retail Investors Adjust Portfolios Ahead of Polls

 Millennials are over twice as likely as their Boomer counterparts to have already made portfolio changes, with 32% of Millennials shifting their investments compared to 14% of Boomers.

-Commenting on the data, eToro Analyst Bret Kenwell mentioned: “There’s nothing wrong with investors adjusting their asset allocation ahead of a big event, like the election.
+eToro Analyst Bret Kenwell commented on the data: “There’s nothing wrong with investors adjusting their asset allocation ahead of a big event, like the election.
 While younger investors are being a bit more opportunistic, older investors are opting to be more passive, letting their investment plans stay the course.”

 Source: eToro